Survivors Exercise Together: The Benefits of Movement During COVID-19 Video Series

 Physical movement is an important part of your cancer survivor journey.
 While social distancing measures during the COVID-19 pandemic have temporarily closed down gyms, swimming pools and other recreational facilities, cancer patients and other immunocompromised individuals will still have to remain vigilant when public places reopen.
 Fortunately, there are ways to stay active at home.
 The Foundation for Women’s Cancer (FWC) is pleased to present Survivors Exercise Together—#SETgoMOVE—a six-part video series on the benefits of movement during COVID-19.

 This video series is hosted by Shannon Armbruster, MD, MPH, gynecologic oncologist at Carilion Clinic in Roanoke, VA, with exercises led by Patrick Dunham, MS, CSCS, Clinical Programs Manager at Carilion Clinic.
 In each installment, Patrick and a gynecologic cancer survivor demonstrate moves you can easily do at home that do not require additional exercise equipment.
 FWC is hosting a related patient webinar, Survivors Exercise Together: The Benefits of Movement During COVID-19, which includes additional tips and tricks to staying healthy and active during this challenging time.
+There is a downloadable #SETgoMOVE PDF document featuring all of the exercises featured in this video series.

 If you are a gynecologic cancer survivor who wants to demonstrate how you have been able to keep moving during this time, feel free to post a video of yourself on social media using the hashtag #SETgoMOVE.